-Program benefits/serves SOME portion of the City provides program and program is currently being No Requirement or mandate exists Community and adds to their quality of life offered by other private businesses within City limits
+Program benefits/serves SOME portion of the City provides program and program is currently being offered by other private businesses within City limits

-GOLF Cost Savings: The merchandiser is very careful to order in bulk.
+Cost Savings: The merchandiser is very careful to order in bulk.
 This keeps the costs of shipping to a minimum.
 We currently attend the national PGA golf show in Orlando every other year.
 In alternate years staff attends local Utah shows.
 Collaboration: The golf merchandiser provides information for Citywide departments for ordering staff uniforms and retail items.
 This allows departments to receive discounting for bulk buying.
+This year we will be celebrating our 50th anniversary and bringing merchandise specific to this which will capture a new sales audience.

-GOLF PRO Retail operations are a vital part of the golf shop.
-To provide a quality resort feel experience, the golf shop needs to be sufficiently stocked SHOP with quality product.
+Retail operations are a vital part of the golf shop.
+To provide a quality resort feel experience, the golf shop needs to be sufficiently stocked with quality product.
 If cutbacks in this area are required it would take away from the resort feel of the course.
 Cutbacks would also affect our bottom line revenues.